 COMFORT & MOBILITY

-The Outdoor Research Ferrosi stands out to us in a variety of activities due to its well-thought-out design that allows for comfort across multiple conditions.
+The Outdoor Research Ferrosi stood out to us in a variety of activities due to its well-thought-out design that allows for comfort across multiple conditions.
 A brushed waistband creates on-the-skin comfort and an internal drawcord provides more waistband security.
 Articulated knees and some of the stretchiest material we tested mean otherwise cumbersome movements are a breeze.

 Among the more well-designed pants we tested, the Arc’teryx Gammas rank highly for their comfort and mobility.
 With a slightly thicker material than most other pants tested, we were at first apprehensive about how it would perform, but we were pleasantly surprised with how mobile and comfortable they are.
 The well-designed crotch and high degree of mobility make the slightly heavier pants perform with the best of them.